-8th Grade Accelerated/On-Level Language Arts Syllabus
+8th Grade Accelerated/On-Level Language Arts

 On-Level classes will emphasize improving writing fluency, justifying responses using textual evidence, and applying critical thinking skills to both literature and non-fiction.
+Novels will include Night and A Long Walk to Water.

 Classroom Guidelines and Student Conduct